MyreMylar/pygame_gui/docs/source/theme_reference/theme_button.rst

 Misc
 ----

-UIButton accepts the following miscellaneous parameters in a 'misc' block:
+:class:`UIButton <.UIButton>` accepts the following miscellaneous parameters in a 'misc' block:

  - "**border_width**" - the width in pixels of the border around the button.
 Defaults to 0.
  - "**shadow_width**" - the width in pixels of the shadow behind the button.
 Defaults to 0.